-We included in the appendix the complete expression for $\gamma(R)$ and $\Gamma(R)$ in the limit of both small $\rho_{b}$ and large $R$.
-In the latter equations, $2R^{-1}$ and $R^{-2}$ are the mean and Gaussian curvatures of the spherical cavity, respectively.
+The complete expressions for $\gamma(R)$ and $\Gamma(R)$ in the limit of both small $\rho_{b}$ and large $R$ is presented in Appendix \ref{sec:AppendixA}.
+In the latter two equations, $2R^{-1}$ and $R^{-2}$ are the mean and Gaussian curvatures of the spherical cavity, respectively.
 The coefficient $\delta_{\infty}$ denotes the radius-independent wall-fluid Tolman length.
-In fact, neither of the coefficients in the latter two equations depends on $R$.
-We verified that Eq. (\ref{eq:gamR}) and Eq. (\ref{eq:GamR}) hold for fluids in contact with a hard spherical wall, irrespective of whether the fluid is inside the cavity ($R>0$) or outside of a fixed hard sphere ($R<0$, also known as an empty cavity in a bulk fluid) \cite{Urrutia_2011_b}.
+In fact, neither of the coefficients in these equations depends on $R$.
+We verified that Eq. (\ref{eq:gamR}) and Eq. (\ref{eq:GamR}) hold for fluids in contact with a hard spherical wall, irrespective of whether the fluid is inside the cavity ($R>0$) or outside of a fixed hard sphere ($R<0$, also known as an empty cavity in a bulk fluid) \citep{Urrutia_2011_b}.
 To first order in density the coefficients $\delta_{\infty}$ and $\delta_{k}$ can be computed from No numerical simulation results have been published up to present for these magnitudes.
-The expressions for both $\delta_{\infty}$ and $\delta_{\mathsf{k}}$ determined by the above procedure are consistent with those recently reported in \cite{Urrutia_2011_b}, derived from an exact calculation for a few-body system treated in the framework of the canonical ensemble.
-In addition, Siderius et al. \cite{Siderius_2007_b} evaluated $\delta_{\infty}$ by using six different versions of SPT (see Fig. 5 in Ref. \cite{Siderius_2007_b}).
-From the comparison between their and our results we find that only the expression for $\delta_{\infty}$ obtained by using the CS-SPT version is compatible with the low density behavior presented here in Eq. (\ref{eq:dTol}).
-Indeed, in Ref. \cite{Siderius_2007_b} it is shown that the E-SPT version gives a value $\delta_{\infty}(\rho_{b}=0)\neq0$ \cite{Chatterjee_2006}, while the others SPT versions yield slopes that differ by a factor of about three from the exact value derived from Eq. (\ref{eq:dTol}).
-At this point, we must note that the dependencies of $\gamma$ and $\Gamma$ on the curvature {[}Eqs. (\ref{eq:gamR}-\ref{eq:dTol}){]} strongly depend on the details of the procedure by which they were obtained \cite{Urrutia_2010b,Urrutia_2011_b} as well as on the choice for the location of the dividing surface.
-Further details regarding the present treatment will be discussed elsewhere.
-It is important to emphasize that the thermodynamic limit was not invoked in our calculations of the properties of the many-body system.
-Moreover, although the $z_{\textrm{CS}}$ equation of state given in Eq. (\ref{eq:zCS}) is used in the actual calculations, it does not introduce any approximation in Eqs. (\ref{eq:gamma}-\ref{eq:dTol}) due to $z_{\textrm{CS}}$ is exact to the order of the three-body term involved in our results.
+The expressions for both $\delta_{\infty}$ and $\delta_{\mathsf{k}}$ determined by the above procedure are consistent with those recently reported in \citep{Urrutia_2011_b}, derived from an exact calculation for a few-body system treated within the framework of the canonical ensemble.